+Law Enforcement Side-Pool.
 The City disbanded its own Police Department and began contracting for law enforcement services from the County in 1992.

 At that time, CalPERS established a separate pool to account for the unfunded liabilities remaining for the previous safety employees.

-This cost began to increase significantly over the past five years; and it is projected to increase even more sharply in the next five years.
+As in the sidebar chart, costs for this pool have increased significantly over the past ten years (in blue); and are projected to continue rising until 2024-25, when they stabilize.